-The unit is comprised of four teams working closely together and includes representatives from Her Majesty's Revenue and Customs, UK Border Agency and the Serious and Organised Crime Agency (SOCA).
-Those teams are: the Regional Intelligence Unit (RIU), the Regional Crime Unit (RCU), the Regional Asset Recovery Team (RART) and the Police Central e-Crime Unit (PcECU).
+The unit is comprised of five teams working closely together and includes representatives from Her Majesty's Revenue and Customs, UK Border Agency and the National Crime Agency.
+Those teams are: the Regional Intelligence Unit (RIU), the Regional Crime Unit (RCU), the Regional Asset Recovery Team (RART), Regional Cyber Crime Unit (RCCU) and the Protected Persons Service Unit (PPS).

-The Regional Intelliegnce Unit (RIU) works closely with police forces and partner agencies to understand the threat posed to the North West.
+The Regional Intelligence Unit (RIU) works closely with police forces and partner agencies to understand the threat posed to the North West.
 Through the mapping of organised crime groups all groups are identified and prioritised for action.

 The Regional Asset Recovery Team (RART) specialises in seizing assets and property from criminals where it has been established that they have acquired the assets by criminal means.
-The unit was established in 2004 and since then has confiscated more than £27 million in criminally acquired assets.
+The unit was established in 2004 and since then has confiscated more than £40 million in criminally acquired assets.

 The Regional Cyber Crime Unit (RCCU) is the latest addition to the region and was set up to tackle cyber crime and cyber attacks.
 The unit will specialise in tracking down those engaged in large-scale computer fraud and identity theft, as well as tackling the most serious computer hacking enquiries.

 Protected Persons Service Unit state in their mission statement: